enzon19/randomtv/README.md

   </h1>

   <p align="center">
-    Pick a random item from a list on Trakt.
+    An extension to pick a random item from a list on Trakt.
     <br />
     <a href="https://chromewebstore.google.com/detail/randomtv-for-trakt/pfpgceagljbjijjfbhafopadmhdifoaa"><strong>Install for Chrome »</strong></a>
     <br />